StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 9
+someone playing a melody on a theremin.
+This is an amateur recording.
+This song may be playing in a church. someone playing a very fast snare drum-roll.
+This is an amateur recording.
+You can hear clicking and recording noises.
+This audio may be playing in a theater.

 [Go to Prompt 1](#prompt1)

 ![Drums 9 Waveform](iterations1/drums_9_waveform_spectrogram.png)